Car Tyre Pressure

 Learn how to check your tyre pressure and inflate your tyres

 As tyres naturally lose air over time, it's crucial to regularly check your tyre pressure.
 Without this maintenance, you risk losing grip, lengthening braking distances, damaging tyres, shortening their lifespan, and increasing fuel consumption.
+Save fuel, increase on-road safety, and get more life out of your tyres by making sure they are properly inflated.

 We explain how to check your tyre pressure and pump up your tyres.